Gamify your EMT class studying

 Try these new ways of training your students to conquer EMT class

 Have you considered applying the concept of "gamification" — turning an everyday activity into a game — to your EMT class studying or refresher training?
-These are some of my ideas to gamify your EMS education:
+Here are five ideas to gamify EMS education and training:

 1. Use a case-based approach